kammitama5/agda_final/fallback.md

 - ```50%``` is code.
 It would help to relate ideas in solution to a programming   language people use regularly that looks like English/Math (ie Python or Haskell).
 Added this.
 - Tried to resolve pi2.
 Sadness

+## Checkpoint 1.9.1
+- Worked on defining divmod and div and presenting what I had

+## Checkpoing 2.1.0
+- Worked on divmod, div and bitwise